mohangk/patroni-cluster-playbook/README.md

 1. Create 2 etcd instances (TODO: make it 3) - etcd1, etcd2
 `./scripts/etcd/create-etcd-instances.sh`

-2. Update inventory with the right IPs of those instnaces
+2. Update `inventory` file with the right IPs of those instances (internal FQDNs should work as well)

 3. Configure the instances using Ansible playbook